-Satisfactory Academic Progress (SAP)
+Federal Work Study Only: Satisfactory Academic Progress (SAP)

-All student employees must meet the Academic Standards of the College.
+All student employees employed with Federal Work Study Funds must meet the Academic Standards of the College.
 Students must complete all courses with a 2.0 or higher.
-All students must complete at least 50% of the units they attempt.
+Students must complete at least 50% of the units they attempt.